Agrius cingulata WO

 and white lines and a black-outlined white cell spot.
 The upperside

 of the hindwing is gray with diffuse darker bands.

-WO, the Pawpaw Sphinx:
+USGS, the Pawpaw Sphinx

 The upperside of the forewing is dark brown with a dusting of white